 Notepad++ is a favorite text and source code editor amongst developers and the general public but it is only available for use on Microsoft Windows.
-Fortunately, there are quite a few capable or even better replacements on Linux.
+Fortunately, there are quite a few capable or even better Notepad++ alternatives for Linux.
 Let’s take a look at 10 Best Notepad++ alternatives for Linux.

 10 Notepad++ Alternatives For Linux